metabase/metabase/docs/configuring-metabase/appearance.md

 ![Sailboat](./images/sailboat.png)

+Metabase will display this illustration when questions or dashboard cards contain no results.

 - Sailboat
 - No illustration
 - Custom

 ### When no objects can be found

 - Sailboat
 - No illustration